pwnwiki/pwnwiki.github.io/privesc/windows/index.md

 # Password Spraying

-This section taken from Skoudis / Strand Pilliage the villlage redux webcast
+This section taken from Skoudis / Strand Pillage the Village redux webcast

 ### Get a list of users from the domain
  * **Command with arguments**: `net user /domain`